-Maryland man wanted for tackling brown pelican in Florida
+Maryland man arrested for tackling brown pelican in Florida

-DAVIDSONVILLE, Md.
-(AP) — A Maryland man seen tackling a federally protected pelican on video is now wanted by Florida authorities on animal cruelty charges.
+OCEAN CITY, Md.
+(AP) — A Maryland man seen tackling a federally protected pelican on video has been arrested on animal cruelty charges out of Florida.

-News outlets report the Florida Fish and Wildlife Conservation Commission investigated the video of 21-year-old William Hunter Hardesty trying to capture a brown pelican at the Key West Historic Seaport.
+Maryland State Police said in a Friday release that 31-year-old William Hunter Hardesty was arrested at a hotel in Ocean City, Maryland.
+News outlets report the Florida Fish and Wildlife Conservation Commission investigated the video of Hardesty trying to capture a brown pelican at Florida’s Key West Historic Seaport.
 The video was taken March 5 and posted on his Facebook page March 8.

 Monroe County State Attorney Dennis Ward told The Miami Herald the charges amount to five misdemeanors.
-Ward isn’t sure whether police know where Hardesty is.
+Hardesty is being held as a fugitive in the Worcester County Detention Center, awaiting extradition to Florida.

-Reports didn’t include comment from Hardesty.
+Reports didn’t include comment from Hardesty, who’s originally from Anne Arundel County.

 Most Read Nation & World Stories

-Note: A previous version of this report incorrectly reported Hardesty’s age as 21, not 31.